 Climate Change Advocacy is Global Health Advocacy

-That’s why Partners In Health, more than ever in this time of global pandemic, is recognizing Earth Day by urging greater global collaboration for climate justice and mitigation strategies that prioritize the world’s most vulnerable communities and address health concerns that extend far beyond clinical care.
+That’s why PIH, more than ever during the COVID-19 pandemic, is urging greater global collaboration so that work toward climate justice prioritizes the world’s most vulnerable and addresses health concerns that extend far beyond clinical care.

 “All rights and social justice issues are interdependent and therefore require collective action,” said Joel Curtain, PIH’s director of advocacy.
 “Achieving health equity also requires environmental, social, racial, and economic justice.”

 As a social justice organization that strengthens health systems, provides and supports medical care, and trains local health care workers in 11 countries around the world, PIH has a firsthand view of how the global climate crisis affects human health—from the increased frequency of devastating natural disasters to rising air pollution, food insecurity, and clean water scarcity.